-Landowner demonstrates commitment to forest health and sustainability by developing a forest management plan and implementing sustainable practices.
+Landowner demonstrates commitment to forest health and sustainability by developing a forest management plan, implementing sustainable practices, and seeking opportunities to expand their knowledge and understanding of sustainable forest management.

 Landowner shall have and implement a written forest management plan consistent with the size of the forest and the scale and intensity of the forest activities.